The Goat (1921 film): Plot

 Afterwards, Buster sees a man arguing with a young woman walking her dog.
 Buster defends the woman and throws the man to the ground.
 After walking away, Buster runs into the officers who had chased him earlier.
 He escapes by hopping onto a train going to a nearby town.
 Unfortunately for Buster, the town has heard of Dan's escape, and newspapers and wanted posters with Buster's picture are everywhere.
 The townspeople run from him in terror wherever he goes.

 Buster is once again in the wrong place at the wrong time when the police chief on his patrol is ambushed by a gangster.
-The gunman's bullets miss the officer, but the smoking gun ends up in Buster's hand.
+The gangster's bullets miss the officer, but the smoking gun ends up in Buster's hand.
 He runs from the persistent police chief, inadvertently causing mischief all over the town.
 While on the run, Buster encounters the same young woman he assisted earlier, who invites him to dinner.
 At her home he meets her father—he is the police chief, and he furiously chases Buster all over the apartment complex.
-After the young woman helps Buster escape, the pair emerge onto the street where Buster observes a sign outside a furniture store that says "You furnish the Girl, we furnish the home!"
+After the young woman helps Buster escape, the pair emerge onto the street where Buster observes a sign outside a furniture store that says "You furnish the girl, we furnish the home!"
 He carries his date into the store.